 In 2015, 2016, 2017 and the six months ended June 30, 2018, our revenue from construction services amounted to RMB87.9 million, RMB178.3 million and RMB559.6 million (US\$84.6 million) and RMB148.1 million (US\$22.4 million), respectively.
-However, since undertaking construction services was a prerequisite to acquiring the relevant land parcels for property development, we would bid for the land parcels (and would be obliged to undertake such contracts if we succeed) if the economic return from such property development projects as a whole (taking the obligation to undertake such contracts into consideration) appeared attractive to residential properties for sale, we intend to hold our hotels and may hold some commercial, retail or office properties for investment purposes.
-As of June 30, 2018, we had 13 projects (excluding projects of our joint ventures or associated company) with investment properties.
+However, since undertaking construction services was a prerequisite to acquiring the relevant land parcels for property development, we would bid for the land parcels (and would be obliged to undertake such contracts if we succeed) if the economic return from such property development projects as a whole (taking the obligation to undertake such contracts into consideration) appeared attractive to us.